nidark/Poe-Companion/README.md

 **\`** Pressing \` once will press 1,2,3,4,5 in fast seqvence

+**ALT+K**: Start/Stop Action on a timmer: Now you can setup a specific key to be pressed every X seconds. ... detonate mines, summon golem, keep firing buffs etc

 **ALT+Space** Open a portal using a portal scroll from the top right inv slot

 **ALT+I** ID all items in Inventory